-From time to time, I’m asked to tell companies what works for lead generation.
+From time to time, I’m asked to tell companies what lead generation options work for their industry.
 While I am a big proponent of inbound marketing, there are many viable lead generation options that are effective — from trade shows, to banner ads, from SEO to co-marketing.
-Here’s a list of tactics you might consider.
+Effectiveness can be measured for any given industry and tactic.
+Wit that in mind, here’s a list of tactics you might consider.

 Online Lead Generation Options:

 Search – SEO and PPC: Your website is the best source of leads.
 SEO is key to your success.
 We use SEO as a staple of our lead generation diet.
 We use PPC for faster results, or for getting visibility for very competitive (and therefore very difficult) keywords.
 Use landing pages, optimized per keyword/campaign for the highest conversions.

 Banner Advertising: Either targeted by website or with companies like Bizo.
 These are highly measurable, so watch your results carefully and continually optimize your program.
 Banner ads in industry or partner newsletters often do best.